-Now that the weather is getting warmer, Southwest Nebraska Public Health Department (SWNPHD) would like to remind everyone to stay safe from tick bites that can spread disease to humans.
-Diseases carried by ticks in southwest Nebraska are: Rocky Mountain Spotted Fever, Tularemia and Ehrlichiosis.
+Warmer weather has arrived and with it comes ticks.
+Southwest Nebraska Public Health Department (SWNPHD) would like to remind everyone to stay safe from tick bites that can spread disease to humans.
+Diseases carried by ticks in southwest Nebraska are: Rocky Mountain Spotted Fever, Tularemia, and Ehrlichiosis.
 Although there are ticks that carry Lyme Disease in other areas of Nebraska, these ticks have not been found in southwest Nebraska.